google/flax/docs/notebooks/full_eval.md

 This notebook only contains executable code cells for the examples mentioned in https://flax.readthedocs.io/en/latest/guides/full_eval.html

-Please refer to above link for a an explanation of the problem and the proposed solutions.
+Please refer to above link for an explanation of the problem and the proposed solutions.

 +++ {"id": "Um6ZK_o1W-Vu"}